icwells/compOncDB/README.md

 	-o outfile				Name of output file (writes to stdout if not given).

 Searches database for matches to given criteria.
 The taxonomy search is given special consideration since it is the most common search type.
-For most tablesm the only valid operator for the eval flag is = (or ==).
+For most tables, the only valid operator for the eval flag is = (or ==).
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).

+#### Test
+	./compOncDB test {paths_to_input_files}/ {--search --eval operation -o path_to_output file}

+	-u, --user="root"				MySQL username (default is root).
+	-i, --infile="nil"				Path to input file (if using).
+	-o, --outfile="nil"				Name of output file (writes to stdout if not given).
+	--tables=TABLES					Path tableColumns.txt file.
+	--taxonomy=TAXONOMY				Path to taxonomy file.
+	--diagnosis=DIAGNOSIS			Path to extracted diganoses file.
+	--lifehistory=LIFEHISTORY		Path to life history data.
+	--denominators=DENOMINATORS		Path to file conataining non-cancer totals.
+	--search						Search for matches using above commands.

+Runs tests using "testDataBase" (make sure it has been created in MySQL first).

 ## parseRecords
 The parseRecords utility has been provided to help with parsing input files before uploading them to the database.